openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 The `Reshape` is the only output operation, which is enclosed in a nested name scope `InceptionV1/Logits/Predictions`, under full name of `InceptionV1/Logits/Predictions/Reshape_1`.

-In the TensorBoard, along with some of its predecessors, it looks as follows:
+In TensorBoard, along with some of its predecessors, it looks as follows:

 ![TensorBoard with predecessors](../../img/inception_v1_std_output.png)